Big O notation: definition and examples

 Big O notation is a convenient way to describe how fast a function is growing.

 When we compute the time complexity T(n) of an algorithm we rarely get an exact result.
-That’s fine – typically we are only interested in how fast T(n) is growing as a function of the input size n.
+That’s fine, in computer science we are typically only interested in how fast T(n) is growing as a function of the input size n.

 For example, if an algorithm increments each number in a list of length n, we might say: “This algorithm runs in O(n) time and performs O(1) work for each element”.